You may say we are a dreamer

 MAVENs (Materials Advancing a Viable ENergy Future), led by Dr. Rudra Banerjee, is based in the Department of Physics and Nanotechnology at the SRM Institute of Science and Technology.

-We address a fundamental question in materials science:
+We address a central question in computational materials science:

-Our approach combines Density Functional Theory (DFT), Monte Carlo simulations, and Machine Learning (ML) to predict material properties from electronic structure—bridging atomic-scale behavior with macroscopic functionality.
-By linking fundamental theory with experimentally relevant outcomes, we predict material behavior before synthesis, reducing trial-and-error and accelerating discovery.
+Our approach combines Density Functional Theory (DFT), Monte Carlo simulations, and Machine Learning (ML) to predict material properties from electronic structure—bridging atomic-scale behaviour with macroscopic functionality.
+By linking fundamental theory with experimentally relevant outcomes, we predict material behaviour before synthesis, reducing trial-and-error and accelerating discovery.

 Our work spans three interconnected areas, each addressing specific scientific challenges:

-These themes contribute directly to global efforts in clean energy, quantum technologies, and advanced manufacturing.
+These themes contribute to broader efforts in clean energy, quantum technologies, and advanced manufacturing.

 We collaborate with experimental groups at SRM Institute and worldwide, partnering with researchers in quantum materials and 2D systems to ensure our computational predictions are validated and translated into real-world applications.